Must-Have Memorial Day Deals Under $100 on Tech, Kitchen, Health Products and More

 Memorial Day deals under $100 on tech and smart home

 Smart lights are a great way to make a big impact in a small space.
-Nab this Govee floor lamp to add ambience to your space.
-It's at an all-time low price of just $85 when you clip the on-page coupon.
+Nab this Govee floor lamp to add ambiance to your space.
+It's at an all-time low price of just $95 during Govee's Memorial Day sale.

 - Apple Pencil 2: $79 (save $50)